The blog of mystery Author, A. D. Hay

 A Murdered Judge.
 A Dark Secret Silenced.

 Rookie reporter James Lalonde is bored.
 And, he isn’t a journalist.
 He’s an all-round dogs-body, to editor-in-chief, Rhys Kelly.
 But, his luck has finally changed.
 After eavesdropping in on the morning editorial meeting, James learns he has his first-ever story.
 There’s one catch.
 If the story gets too complicated, it will be taken away from him and given to another journalist with more experience.
-Sure it’s a boring interview with the soon to be sworn-in magistrate, Albert Harrington, but it finally gets him out of his six-month slump as an editorial research assistant.
+Sure it’s a boring interview with the soon-to-be sworn-in magistrate, Albert Harrington, but it finally gets him out of his six-month slump as an editorial research assistant.

 The following day, James turns up to his interview with Albert to discover a trail of blood smeared through Albert’s house, an empty safe, the murder weapon on the floor, but no body.
-Detective Anwar Khan turns up to the crime scene, puts two and two together, and believes James murdered the controversial magistrate.
+Detective Anwar Khan turns up at the crime scene, puts two and two together, and believes James murdered the controversial magistrate.
 Can James clear his name and write his first-ever story before his editor takes it away from him?

 What I’m Writing!

 22,047 of 40,000 Words

 I’ve decided to add an extra book between the second book and the start of the byline series, where James arrives in New York.
-Book Three will be set in a 24 hour period in London.
-This novel will be available in ebook on all major ebook retailers by the end of mid 2022.
-And, the paperback editions soon after.
+Book Three will be set in a 24-hour period in London.
+This novel will be available in ebook on all major ebook retailers by the end of 2023.
+And the paperback editions soon after.
 I will be making this novel available for free to my James Lalonde Insiders reader club.
 You can become an insider here.